Scaless/enumbra/README.md

 * Compile-time libraries like these rely on compiler hacks to function properly.
 * For large enums, constexpr generation is slow and cumbersome on compile times / memory.
 * The number of constants is usually limited to around 128 due to compiler limits.
+* Lack of configuration options.
-* Including `bitwise_operators` namespace lets you use bitwise operators on ALL enums regardless of if they are flags or not.
+* They provide a `bitwise_operators` namespace lets you use bitwise operators on ALL enums regardless of if they are inteded to be flags or not.
+Defining options for each type individually reduces the mistake surface.
 * Since enumbra pre-generates all its data, it can do some more analysis on the values to provide some extra functionality.

 Compile-time libraries have greater convenience in their simplicity, just pop the header in and you're done.
 Use what works best for you.